हिंदी

 The principles of equity says that the employees should be differentiated while distributing the work and making payment.

-Principles of management are NOT
+Only some principles of management are important.

 ______ principle of management is being violated if management does not fulfill its promise to increase wages of the workers after the mission is accomplished.